You can customize your organization’s data retention policies for the following categories of data:

 Custom camera data retention periods apply to camera images, video footage, and accompanying audio data (only if you have selected to turn on audio capture away from its default off setting) that have been uploaded to the Samsara cloud.
-Camera still images are uploaded to the cloud at two-minute intervals for each trip, and video clips (with accompanying audio data if you have selected to turn on audio capture) are uploaded to the cloud only in the case of a harsh event or upon request.
+Camera data will be purged from Samsara backup systems in accordance with Samsara standard backup policies, typically no more than 90 days after the end of any custom retention period.
+Camera still images are uploaded to the cloud at five-minute intervals for each trip, and video clips (with accompanying audio data if you have selected to turn on audio capture) are uploaded to the cloud only in the case of a harsh event or upon request.

 Selecting a custom camera data retention period does not impact the availability of data stored locally on the physical camera device.
-Camera data stored locally on the device is retained for only 24 hours of drive time (forward-facing cameras) or 40 hours of drive time (dual-facing cameras) and is continuously overwritten.
+Camera data stored locally on the device is retained for up to 40 hours of drive time (forward-facing cameras) or 60 hours of drive time (dual-facing cameras) by default and is continuously overwritten.

 Will camera data retention policies impact the Safety Score or Safety Report?